Get Your Kit Together

 Video #2 - Older Adults

 Some of us are in good health but aren’t quite as agile as we used to be.
 Some of us have hearing, vision or mobility challenges.
 Whatever our limitations, we still need to be prepared for an emergency.
-View the Older Adults Kit video.
+View the Older Adults Kit video and kit list for ideas.

 Video #3 - Pets

 This video demonstrates the items to include in your emergency kit for your pet or service animal.
-View the Pets Kit video.
-Here's a Pet Kit list of items you may want to consider including.
+View the Pet Kit video and kit list of items you may want to consider including.

 Video #5 - Work

 Emergencies can happen when you're on the job.
 This video demonstrates what to include in your workplace emergency kit.
-View the Work Kit video.
-View our Work Kit list for ideas on what to have on hand.
+View our Work Kit video and kit list for ideas on what to have on hand.

 Everyday readiness for every person, every business, every organization.Go to Top